abdelbahgat/microsoft-graph-docs/api-reference/api/opentypeextension_update.md

 PATCH https://graph.microsoft.com/beta/me/messages('AAMkAGE1M2IyNGNmLTI5MTktNDUyZi1iOTVl===')/extensions('Microsoft.OutlookServices.OpenTypeExtension.Com.Contoso.Referral')
 ```

-You can use either example request and the following request body to update the [original extension](#originalExample) by:
+You can use either example request and the following request body to update the original extension in Request 1 above by:
 - Changing `companyName` from `Wingtip Toys` to `Wingtip Toys (USA)`
 - Changing `dealValue` from `500050` to `500100`
 - Adding new data as the custom property `updated`